frequently asked questions

 Q. Are we likely to be kept awake all night in the campsite by noisy revellers?

 A. We have been 'advised' by the council that local people WILL complain about any excess noise at night.
 We would request that noise is kept to a minimum throughout the campsites.
 Naturally many people will be enjoying a late-night drink with friends - so will we! - but please, no shouting, shrieking or rowdy behaviour.
 We cannot allow any amplified music after 12.30am.
 Campsites will be patrolled by security officers and if they ask you to be quieter please comply with their request; it's for a very good reason.
+Generally speaking, the cricket pitch campsite is quieter than the others.

 Q. Is Glamping available?